 What Is Geological Engineering?

-Geological engineering integrates geology and engineering concepts to mitigate geohazards like landslides, ensure safe construction at a site, find and manage groundwater and locate mineral resources.
+Geological engineering combines geology and engineering concepts to mitigate geohazards such as landslides, ensure safe construction at a site, find and manage groundwater, and locate mineral resources.
 Geological engineers are also interested in what the terrain can tell us about the stability of the soil or rock underneath.

 Get more information

-Geological Engineering at the University of Alaska Fairbanks
+Why Earn Your Geological Engineering Degree at the University of Alaska Fairbanks?

-What Can You Do With a Degree in Geological Engineering?
+What Can You Do With a Geological Engineering Degree?

 Geological Engineering Degree Requirements

-Get Started on Your Bachelor’s Degree in Geological Engineering
+Get Started on Your Master’s in Geological Engineering

 Take the next step toward earning your geological engineering degree.
 We have the resources to help you get started.